wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 - Redis cache cluster

 See [Install on on-prem infrastructure](../self-managed/bare-metal.md) for more information on how to to install W&B Server on your on-prem infrastructure.
 W&B can provide recommendations for the different components and provide guidance through the installation process.

 ## Deploy W&B Server on a custom cloud platform

-Deploy W&B Server with Terraform scripts managed by W&B to a cloud platform that is not AWS, GCP, or Azure.
-Similar to on-premises requirements, you must configure several infrastructure components to set up W&B Server on your  infrastructure.
-Some of those components include include, but are not limited to:
+You can deploy W&B Server to a cloud platform that is not AWS, GCP, or Azure.
+Requirements for that are similar to that for deploying in [on-prem infrastructure](#deploy-wb-server-in-on-prem-infrastructure).

-- (Strongly recommended) Kubernetes cluster
-- MySQL 8 database cluster
-- Amazon S3-compatible object storage
-- Redis cache cluster

-See [Install on on-prem infrastructure](../self-managed/bare-metal.md) for more information on how to to install W&B Server on your on-prem infrastructure.
-W&B can provide recommendations for the different components and provide guidance through the installation process.

 ## Obtain your W&B Server license

 You need a W&B trial license to complete your configuration of the W&B server.
 Open the [Deploy Manager](https://deploy.wandb.ai/deploy) to generate a free trial license.

 :::note
-If you do not already have a W&B SaaS Cloud account then you will need to create one to generate your free license.
+If you do not already have a W&B account then you will need to create one to generate your free license.
 :::

 The URL will redirect you to a **Get a License for W&B Local** form.
 Provide the following information: